rhammell/timeline-functions/README.md

 # timeline-functions
 Visualize various periodic functions on a scrolling timeline.
-Function values are provided through Socket.io and displayed using D3.js.
+Values are provided through Socket.io and displayed using D3.js.

-A Node Express server functions as the backend of this project, serving the static webpage as a socket feed.
-The feed continuously sends out values for various periodic functions - sine, square, triangle, etc. The webpage connects to this feed and displays incoming values onto a timeline.
+A Node Express server hosts a static webpage and a Socket.io feed.
+The feed continuously broadcasts output values for different periodic functions - sine, square, triange, etc. - to any listening clients.
+The webpage connects to this feed and subscribes to one of the function channels, then displays the incoming values on a timeline chart.

 ## Setup
 Node.js is required to run this application.